Akthiha/tic_tac_toe_proj1/readMe.md

 - Use Grid for CSS instead of flex for easier implementation
 - Set Variables
 - Define Function
-- Usign DOM to select each class and IDs and return to DOM node
+- Use DOM to select each class and IDs and return to DOM node
 - Refactorizing and proper comments

 Current version
-Render a game in the browser
+-Render a game in the browser
-Switch turns between more than one player (2 player playing on a single computer) Design logic for winning & visually display which player won Design logic for a draw game & visually display when there is a draw Include separate HTML / CSS / JavaScript files
+-Switch turns between more than one player (2 player playing on a single computer) -Design logic for winning & visually display which player won -Design logic for a draw game & visually display when there is a draw -Include separate HTML / CSS / JavaScript files
-Stick with KISS (Keep It Simple Stupid) principles
-Use Javascript for DOM manipulation
+-Stick with KISS (Keep It Simple Stupid) principles -Use Javascript for DOM manipulation
-Deploy your game online, where the rest of the world can access it Use semantic markup for HTML and CSS (adhere to best practices)
+-Deploy your game online, where the rest of the world can access it -Use semantic markup for HTML and CSS (adhere to best practices)

 Future Updates
 To add game modes